SharePoint/sp-dev-docs/docs/sp-add-ins/add-sharepoint-write-operations-to-the-provider-hosted-add-in.md

 ---
-title: Add SharePoint write operations to the provider-hosted add-in ms.date: 10/30/2017 ms.prod: sharepoint
+title: Add SharePoint write operations to the provider-hosted add-in
+description: Write data to SharePoint in a provider-hosted SharePoint Add-in: change a column value on a list item, request Write permission, create a new custom list and insert an item into the list, and check for deleted components. ms.date: 11/02/2017 ms.prod: sharepoint
 ---

 # Add SharePoint write operations to the provider-hosted add-in

-Learn how to write data to SharePoint in a provider-hosted SharePoint Add-in.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

 This is the fifth in a series of articles about the basics of developing provider-hosted SharePoint Add-ins.
 You should first be familiar with [SharePoint Add-ins](sharepoint-add-ins.md) and the previous articles in this series: